 Epp began working with Carl Kostyál in 2019 in the debut group exhibition ‘Malmö Sessions’, at Carl Kostyál Gallery, Malmö, Sweden and culminating into Oli Epp’s first solo show in London, ‘Oxymoron’, at Carl Kostyál Gallery (December 2019- March 2020).

 Oli Epp’s recent solo exhibition includes: ‘Black Swan’, Semiose Galeries, Paris (2020); ‘Contactless – Oli Epp’, Richard Heller Gallery, Los Angeles (2019) and ‘Oli Epp – Epiphanies’, Semiose Galerie, Paris (2018).
-Oli Epp won several awards and was included into the following museums shows: ‘Link in Bio, Art After Social Media’, at the Museum der bildenden Künste Leipzig (2019) and ‘Friends and Friends of Friends’ at the Schlossmuseum in Linz, Austria (2020).
+Oli Epp won several awards and was included into the following museums shows: ‘Link in Bio, Art After Social Media’, at the Museum der bildenden Künste Leipzig (2019) and ‘Friends and Friends of Friends’ which he co-curated at the Schlossmuseum in Linz, Austria (2020).

 His works have been collected by major private and public collections such as V&A Museum’s Permanent Print Collection, Hall Art Foundation, Beth Rudin DeWoody Collection and Ruth Borchard Next Generation Collection.